Core modules

 • image (ndarray) – input image

-• rot_steps (TYPE, optional) – angle by which image is rotated (until 360 is reached).
+• rot_steps (int, optional) – angle by which image is rotated (until 360 is reached).
 The default is 20.

-• enter_manually (TYPE, optional) – enter code manually of detection fails.
+• enter_manually (bool, optional) – enter code manually if detection fails.
 The default is False.

-• show_results (TYPE, optional) – show the detection results.
+• show_results (bool, optional) – show the detection results.
 The default is False.

 • label_colour ({"default", ... see phenopype.print_colours()} str, optional) – text colour - default colour as specified in settings